goc-development/btf-bugtracker/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] I have provided reproduction instructions
 - [ ] I have replaced all fields (shown with CAPITALS) with the necessary information
 - [ ] I have included F9 logs if relevant
+- [ ] I have searched for similar issues to ensure this isnt duplicate